 Simultaneously, I cut my full-time working hours in half.
 This gave those around me the unequivocal message that I was serious about writing.
 While a student, family, colleagues and friends gave me some leeway.
 They accepted (to varying degrees) that mealtimes would be irregular, I wasn’t able to work more than the hours I was paid, and I couldn’t meet up for a drink, not even on high days and holidays.
 As soon as (or, maybe, some time before) the course officially ended, these demands on my time reasserted themselves.

 Would I have finished the novel without the discipline of this course?
 In time, possibly – probably, after all, Chad Hardbach took ten years to write The Art of Fielding.
 But the ability to draw on that network of a student cohort of exceptional talent, the expertise of writers-as-tutors across different genres, and the opportunity to meet agents, publishers and others in the industry, has been invaluable.
 I received a Distinction for my efforts.
-More importantly, my cohort, MA Creative Writing 16/17 Bath Spa Threads launch their anthology on 14 May 2018 in Waterstones, London.
+The MA Creative Writing 16/17 anthology, in which an extract of my work appears, was launched in May 2018 at Waterstones, London, and is available to read at Bath Spa Threads.

 Read what writers say of my writing: here.